 - Not verified but should function: Microsoft Windows Server 2012 (Minimal Server Interface Installation)

 - Verified to be partially functional: Microsoft Windows 8 Professional

 - Verified to be partially functional (not recommended for this or any other Windows version prior to 8 and 2012): Microsoft Windows 7 Enterprise SP1 with Windows Management Framework 3.0

 - Minimal verification performed: Windows Server 2012 R2

 - From the Downloads page, acquire the ZIP or ISO distribution

-- If you have downloaded the ZIP version, you may need to right-click on it in Windows Explorer, go to Properties, and click the "Unblock" button.
+- If you have downloaded the ZIP version, you must unblock it using one of the following methods:

 - Create a folder on the root of the target system.
 Ex: MD C:\Corefig